Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

                                                write_query_builder= write_query_builder)
 ```

-In the previous example, we configure a _sql_ data node with the id "forecasts".
+In the previous example, we configure a _SQL_ data node with the id "forecasts".
 Its scope is the
 default value `SCENARIO`.
 The database username is "admin", the user's password is "password", the database name
 is "taipy", and the database engine is `mssql` (short for Microsoft SQL).
 The read query will be "SELECT \* from
 forecast_table".